japila-books/spark-sql-internals/docs/expressions/In.md

 `In` expressions are analyzed using the following rules:

-* link:spark-sql-Analyzer-ResolveSubquery.adoc[ResolveSubquery] resolution rule
+* spark-sql-Analyzer-ResolveSubquery.md[ResolveSubquery] resolution rule

-* link:spark-sql-Analyzer-TypeCoercionRule-InConversion.adoc[InConversion] type coercion rule
+* spark-sql-Analyzer-TypeCoercionRule-InConversion.md[InConversion] type coercion rule

 [[InMemoryTableScanExec]]
-`In` expression has a link:spark-sql-SparkPlan-InMemoryTableScanExec.adoc#buildFilter-expressions[custom support] in link:spark-sql-SparkPlan-InMemoryTableScanExec.adoc[InMemoryTableScanExec] physical operator.
+`In` expression has a spark-sql-SparkPlan-InMemoryTableScanExec.md#buildFilter-expressions[custom support] in spark-sql-SparkPlan-InMemoryTableScanExec.md[InMemoryTableScanExec] physical operator.

 [source, scala]
 ----